grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ### Debugging at runtime

 On macOS, the [faust2caqt](https://faustdoc.grame.fr/manual/tools/#faust2caqt) script has a `-me` option to catch math computation exceptions (floating point exceptions and integer div-by-zero or overflow) at runtime.
 Developers can possibly use the [dsp_me_checker](me-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-checker.h#L42) class to decorate a given DSP objet with the math computation exception handling code.

+## Optimizing the DSP Code

+### Writing efficient DSP code
+TODO

+### Specializing the DSP code

+The Faust compiler can possibly do a lot of optimizations at compile time.
+The DSP code can for instance be compiled for a fixed sample rate, thus doing at compile time all computation that depends of it.
+Since the Faust compiler will look for librairies starting from the local folder, a simple way is to locally copy the `libraries/platform.lib` file (which contains the `SR` definition), and change its definition for a fixed value like 48000 Hz.
+Then the DSP code has to be recompiled.
+Note that `libraries/platform.lib` also contains the definition of  the `tablesize` constant which is used in various places to allocate tables for oscillators.
+Thus decreasing this value can save memory, for instance when compiling for embedded devices.
+This is the technique used in some Faust services scripts which add the `-I /usr/local/share/faust/embedded/` parameter to the faust command line to use a special version of the platform.lib file.

 ## Optimizing the C++ or LLVM Code